 The Q8 has the same design, hardware specs, camera and just about everything else as the V20, but you get a smaller 5.2-inch QHD display and a slightly smaller 3000mAh battery unit, which is not removable.
 The LG Q8 is mostly sold in Europe and Asia, but some retailers can ship it globally.

 Like the LG Q8 with respect to the V20, LG also unveiled an LG G6 look-alike and called LG Q6.
 The Q6 has the body of the G6, but with budget specs and a flurry of features missing.
 Of course, the end product of these massive internal changes is that the LG Q6 is available on the cheap.

-So, if you really like the design of the LG G6 but can’t afford it, the best option is to tap into the powers of the LG Q7, which comes in three variants whose availability and pricing will be market dependent.
+So, if you really like the LG G7 but can’t afford it, the best option is to tap into the powers of the LG Q7, which comes in three variants whose availability and pricing will be market dependent.